 - Failure to properly monitor fetal heartbeat and stress

-- Failure to detect, diagnose and treat maternal infections
+- Failure to detect, diagnose and treat maternal infections or medical conditions

 Other reasons infants may develop spastic diplegia include:

 - Intrauterine stroke

 Most children with cerebral palsy are recommended to partake in physical therapy, and this is especially true for children with spastic diplegia.
 Physical therapy can help loosen stiff muscles, promote physical healing and wellness, help with balance and posture issues, build stamina and strength, and much more.

 Healthcare providers may prescribe medications which are aimed at decreasing spasticity.
 These include muscle relaxants, anticonvulsants, and other types of drugs that work on the muscles to decrease spasms.

 The child may need a walker, braces and other forms of mobility assistance.
 In some cases, surgery is indicated when there is increased pain or limb deformities.

 Many parents are taking their children to massage and yoga therapy, which helps relax muscles via deep massage and builds strength.
 Talk to your child’s doctor if you think massage therapy or yoga might be a good choice for your child.

 There is currently no cure for spastic diplegia or any other type of cerebral palsy.
 The disorder itself will not worsen, although associated conditions may increase in severity over time.
 With early intervention and proper treatment, the prognosis for children with spastic diplegia is favorable.